claws/aioprometheus/docs/user/index.rst

     This area is still under development.

-Applications need an automated approach to declaring their presence so that Prometheus will begin scraping their metrics. `aioprometheus` provides a service discovery mechanism interface.
+Applications need an automated approach to declaring their presence so that Prometheus will begin scraping their metrics. `aioprometheus` provides an extendable service discovery mechanism interface.

-An implementation based on ``etcd`` is provided as an example mechanism.
+An example implementation based on ``etcd`` is included in the code.